-Proposition 10 suggests that the performance gap between LAMBDACRAWL and LAMBDACRAWLAPPROX depends on the distribution of the ratios $\frac{\mu_w}{\Delta_w}$ across the set of sources W: if they are all equal, the policy cost of LAMBDACRAWL and LAMBDACRAWLAPPROX should be the same.
+Proposition 9 suggests that the performance gap between LAMBDACRAWL and LAMBDACRAWLAP-PROX depends on the distribution of the ratios $\frac{\mu_w}{\Delta_w}$ across the set of sources W: if they are all equal, the policy cost of LAMBDACRAWL and LAMBDACRAWLAPPROX should be the same.
 As Figure 4 shows, these ratios are similar across much of our dataset, but clearly non-uniform in the head and tail of the ranking.
 Figures 5 and 6 show the dataset's importance and change rate distributions.
 In each run of an algorithm, the bandwidth constraint was set to 20% of the number of pages used in that run.

-All algorithms used in the experiments were implemented in Python (the code is submitted with the paper and will be open-sourced if the paper is accepted) and run on a Windows 10 laptop with 16GB RAM and an Intel quad-core 2.11GHz i7-8650U CPU.
+All algorithms used in the experiments were implemented in Python and run on a Windows 10 laptop with 16GB RAM and an Intel quad-core 2.11GHz i7-8650U CPU.
+The implementations are available at https://github.com/microsoft/Optimal-Freshness-Crawl-Scheduling.